 - Promoting a transparent recruiting approach

-4. Use a rubric for a thriving re
+4. Use a rubric for a thriving recruitment process

 Clear anticipations can be pivotal in the recruitment process.
 For example, utilizing an interview rubric or checklist to assess candidates might communicate transparency in your hiring process.
 Therefore, it will help ensure the most qualified prospects apply.